NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 // Images also utilise 0,0 as the top left corner.
 This made verifying and converting the algebra to code more difficult.

 A separate methodology was used based on a wolfram alpha solution.
-Although it was overlooked that the solution was specific to the circle being at 0,0.
-So this was scrapped.
+Although it was overlooked that the solution was specific to the circle being at 0,0 so this solution could not be used.

 ==== Terrain Within Firing Cones

 Originally the plan was to use a raycasting method to find the line of sight.
-But this had two main problems.
+This had two main problems.
 Firstly, it made getting the information required for obscured and in cover more difficult than it needed to be.
-As we are concered with the distances of many points within the firing cones a raycasting implementation would need to be done past terrain after contact with the firing cone.
+As we are concerned with the distances of many points within the firing cones, a raycasting implementation would need to be done past terrain after contact with the firing cone.
 Secondly, it would require a 2D array representation of the game board to be created.
 This would require some kind of rasterisation of terrain and operatives to build.
 This would be very computationally intensive for a suboptimal solution.

 The rules for obscured and in cover are very specific in their requirements as covered earlier.
 This allows us to exploit the specifics of the problem to simplify the process.
-As the line of sight rules are more complicated than simply whether an operative is visible to another operative we need a unique solution to this problem.
+As the line of sight rules are more complicated than simply whether an operative is visible to another operative, we need a unique solution to this problem.

 We can break the problem down into several parts: